Prismik/prismik.github.io/content/projects/swifttracer/index.md

 Triangle intersection uses the [Möller–Trumbore ray-triangle intersection algorithm](https://dl.acm.org/doi/10.1145/1198555.1198746).
 Vertices and normals are currently supported, but tangents will be added at a later time when I implement microfacets.

 ## Loading generic objects

-The loading of my scenes rely heavily on the `Codable` protocol which has been natively available for a while, as well as a system of generic `Any` boxed types that can be converted to their concrete implementation.
-You can feed a json to SwiftTracer and it will gracefully do the conversion from the boxed type to the concrete implementations.
+The loading of my scenes relies heavily on the `Codable` protocol which has been available for a while, as well as a system of generic `Any` types that can be converted to their concrete implementation.
+You can feed a JSON to SwiftTracer and it will gracefully do the conversion from the boxed type to the concrete implementation.

 To illustrate that process, imagine you have a generic type you want to decode like `Material`.
 It has several implementations which all require different properties to be decoded.
 We start with `AnyMaterial`, a box type definition that encapsulates the types it wants to decode and a generic `wrapped` entity.
 It also has some high level coding keys shared by all of the `Material` implementations.